SSbit01/secure-otp-server/README.md

 Prevents replay attacks by using single-use verification keys, while remaining lightweight.

+### Multi-Credential Sessions

+Store several OTP tokens per session, each bound to a different credential.
+Users can move between credentials without restarting the flow, and the session-encrypted cookie enforces a strict cap so tokens stay lightweight.

 ### High Performance

 Built with [Hono](https://hono.dev/) for fast and efficient routing.